Azure/azure-rest-api-specs/specification/network/resource-manager/readme.md

     reason: name, id and type properties are inherited from the upper level
   - suppress: RequiredPropertiesMissingInResourceModel
     from: loadBalancer.json
     reason: name, id and type properties are inherited from the upper level
   - suppress: RequiredPropertiesMissingInResourceModel
+    from: masterCustomIpPrefix.json
+    reason: name, id and type properties are inherited from the upper level
+  - suppress: RequiredPropertiesMissingInResourceModel
     from: natGateway.json